 Herbal oxymels are especially helpful for respiratory illnesses, but they can have other uses as well.
 It just depends on the herbs you put in it!
 That’s what makes herbal medicine so beautiful and powerful.
 You can customize your preparations to what your body needs.

 Herbal vinegars, medicinally, are not as strong or as potent as tinctures.
-Vinegar is excellent at extracting the vitamins and minerals of an herb.
-Alcohol is better for extracting the medicinal qualities.
-But there are some people who, for some reason or another, choose not to use alcohol for their herbal preparations.
+Vinegar is excellent at extracting the vitamins and minerals of an herb, whereas alcohol is better for extracting the medicinal qualities.
+But there are some people who, for one reason or another, choose not to use alcohol for their herbal preparations.

 Since herbal vinegars aren’t as medicinally potent as herbal tinctures, the dose is usually higher.
 A typical dose of an herbal vinegar is 2-3 teaspoons, up to five times a day.

 Some people like to use herbal vinegars as a salad dressing.
 You could take the vinegar straight-up, or dilute it in a tea.
 If you find the taste too sour for your liking (as lots of people do!), you can add some honey.
 This is the basic premise of an herbal oxymel.